BE THE CHANGE: 7 Actions to Take Now

 - Change the world.
 The world’s issues are moral ones; for that reason, true lasting, fundamental change begins in the church (John 15:1-15).

 Don’t be left behind – change starts with you.
 It’s time for all of us to get moving and do our part.
-Real change doesn’t come by just pointing a finger – but by engaging the entire body of the church.
+Real change doesn’t come by just pushing a button or pointing a finger – but by engaging the entire body of the church.

 SCRIPTURAL REFERENCES – Ephesians 1:11, Matthew 25:14-30, Proverbs 4:21-22, 18:21, 1Corinthians 12:12, John 15:1-15.